codermoderSD/cohort-md-assignment-2/readme.md

 - Supports **bold**, _italic_, ~~strikethrough~~, and more.
 - Task lists with interactive checkboxes.
 - Blockquotes and proper list formatting.

+> Syntax highlighting is not working.
+If you like to contribute and fix it, feel free to make a pull request!

 ## Screenshots